-Stylistic shifts, already in motion when Elisabetta was still in the cellar, have become clearly defined over the last decade (thanks to her three children) including transformation of the winery into a full-fledged polycultural farm.
+Stylistic shifts, already in motion when Elisabetta was still in the cellar, have become clearly defined over the last decade (thanks to her three children) including the transformation of the winery into a full-fledged polycultural farm.
 There have been further experiments with amphora as well, including the very limited “Cilindrica” bottlings, aged an extra year in a smaller, cylindrical amphorae.

 - Vigneti dell Dolomiti Manzoni Bianco “Fontanasanta”